Dr. Charlotte A. Noble

 Education & Experience:

 I received a PhD in Applied Anthropology, as well as a dual MA/MPH, from the University of South Florida.
 At Indiana University Northwest, I completed a BA in Sociology with a concentration in Anthropology.
 Before joining the HSC School of Public Health in 2020, I held previous positions as a program coordinator/analyst with two federally funded projects: The Teen Outreach Program Replication Project and the University of South Florida Maternal and Child Health Pipeline Training Program.

 Teaching Areas & Public Health Interests:

-I have been involved in community and public health research for more than 14 years.
-I have taught courses and led learning modules in various topics, including biological and cultural anthropology, food security and nutritional assessment, urban gardens, cross-cultural diversity, maternal and child health, as well as qualitative and evaluation methods.
+I have been involved in community and public health research for more than 16 years.
+I have taught courses and workshops on various topics, including community assessment, program planning, biological and cultural anthropology, food security and nutritional assessment, urban gardens, cross-cultural diversity, maternal and child health, as well as qualitative, evaluation and applied research methods.
 I have also had the opportunity to mentor undergraduate and graduate students, many of whom are first-generation college students, with a focus on building academic, professional and research skills.
 Having been a first-generation and non-traditional college student myself, I am passionate and invested in student success.

 Professional Activities & Awards:

 I am a member of the American Public Health Association (APHA) and the American Anthropological Association (AAA), where I previously served as Chair of the AIDS and Anthropology Special Interest Group.
 I also currently serve on the board for EPIC (Tampa Bay), which provides comprehensive resources for the prevention, treatment and care of sexually transmitted infections, including HIV/AIDS, to improve the lives of individuals, families and communities.